thecarp/dactyl-keyboard/doc/options-main.md

 ###### Parameter <a id="mcu-support-shelf-sides-overhang-width">`overhang-width`</a>

-The extent to which each grip extends out across the PCBA, in mm.
+The extent to which each side extends out across the PCBA, in mm.

 ###### Parameter <a id="mcu-support-shelf-sides-offsets">`offsets`</a>